-The Italian jeweler once again upgrades its Bulgari Serpenti collection of snake-shaped watches, now increasing the total number of precious coils to seven.
-It may be purely subjective on my part, but I have an impression that, thanks to all the extra coils (and, of course, extra length of the bracelet,) the refreshed model looks a lot more organic and attractive than the brand’s previous attempts at making a snake-inspired model.
+The Italian jeweler once again upgrades its snake-shaped Bulgari Serpenti collection increasing the total number of precious coils to seven.
+It may be purely subjective on my part, but I have an impression that, thanks to all the extra coils (and, of course, the extra length of the bracelet,) the refreshed model looks a lot more organic and attractive than the brand’s previous attempts at making a snake-inspired model.
 However, I also have a feeling that a great number of herpetophobic persons will not agree with me on the ‘attractive’ part of the description.

 Case & Bracelet

-Yes, judging by the look of it, the new watch is going to be very long, embracing a better part of an average-sized female forearm.
+Yes, judging by the look of it, the Serpenti 7 Coils is going to be very long, embracing a better part of an average-sized female forearm.

 Also, the Italian brand points out that the bracelet of this particular model takes around 35 meters of rose gold braid: some five meters per coil.

-To better match the precious metal, Bvlgari has also set the case with more than two hundred diamonds totaling at 1.11 carats: 38 brilliant-cut gems for the rim and 190 more diamonds for the silvered dial.
+To better match the precious metal, Bulgari has also set the case with more than two hundred diamonds totaling 1.11 carats: 38 brilliant-cut gems for the rim and 190 more diamonds for the silvered dial.

-The sword-shaped, yellow gold hour and minute hands do not look terribly high-contrast gliding over the tiny diamonds.
+The sword-shaped, yellow gold hour and minute hands do not look high-contrast gliding over the tiny diamonds.
 The fact that there is no Superluminova on them doesn’t increase its nighttime legibility either.
-However, given that this is more of a luxury accessory rather than a time measuring device, I would say that the watch is readable enough for most of the scenarios: a lady is never too late for a date, you know.
+However, given that this is more of a luxury accessory rather than a time-measuring device, I would say that the dial is readable enough for most of the scenarios: a lady is never too late for a date, you know.

-Also, the pair of polished Roman numerals is nicely styled and seems to be nicely proportioned to the ‘snake’s head’.
+Also, the pair of polished Roman numerals is nicely styled and is well-proportioned to the ‘snake’s head’.

-On the other hand, the choice of mechanism may be even more convenient for a normal person being more accurate and requiring a lot less trouble when it comes to keeping it in good working order.
-With a quartz movement, all you need is changing the battery once in a while.
-Still, if you plan to pass this thing of beauty to your great granddaughter, you may find that, while still looking good and all, the trinket can’t be used as a watch any longer due to the lack of a replacement caliber.
+On the other hand, the choice of the mechanism maybe even more convenient for a normal person being more accurate and requiring a lot less trouble when it comes to keeping it in good working order.
+With a quartz movement, all you need is to change the battery once in a while.
+Still, if you plan to pass this thing of beauty to your great-granddaughter, you may find that, while still looking good and all, the trinket can’t be used as a watch any longer due to the lack of a replacement caliber.

-The watch will be presented next month during the Baselworld 2011 international show.
+The Serpenti 7 Coils will be presented next month during the Baselworld 2011 international show.

 Functions: Hours, minutes